TheBestTvarynka/tbt/content/posts/announcing-grafily-0.3/index.md

 I was born in the Volyn region, the westest part of Ukraine.
 ```

-Based on the specified relationships in each person metadata, the app is able to build the full relashionships graph.
+Based on the specified relationships in each person metadata, the app is able to build the full relationships graph.
 You can type any information you want after the `---`.
 The `# <surname> <name>` line is required.
 All other key-value pairs are optional.
 Moreover, you do not need to specify the spouse link for both; only one link is sufficient.
 For example, if you specified in the metadata that Bob's spouse is Emma, then it is not required to specify Bob in Emma's metadata.